thenexthub/Codira/docs/archive/Generics.rst

   this limited set of data structures for *every* problem, even when another (not-baked-in) data structure would be better.

-Swift is intended to be a small, expressive language with great support for building libraries.
+Codira is intended to be a small, expressive language with great support for building libraries.
 We'll need generics to be able to build those libraries well.